Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What is Really Necessary: STEPS: A Modular Graph-Based Dependency Parser

-STEPS is able to output both tree and graph structures using a unified architecture.
-It is hence applicable to both basic and enhanced UD and may in theory even be trained to output both layers at once.

-Both trees and graphs can be constructed either using a \textbf{factorized model} or an \textbf{unfactorized model}.
-Factorized models make use of two instantiations of a biaffine classifier as described in \sref{classifier} in order to produce labeled dependency structures.
-The first classifier (the \enquote{arc scorer}) is responsible for predicting which (unlabeled) edges exist in the output structure, and the second classifier (the \enquote{label scorer}) then assigns dependency labels to edges predicted in the first step.
-By contrast, unfactorized models only employ a label scorer.
-They predict the existence of edges in parallel with their label by encoding non-existence of a dependency as simply another label ($\varnothing$).

-\paragraph{Tree parsing.} To extract dependency trees using a factorized model, we follow the approach proposed by \citet{dozat2017deep} and use the arc scorer to predict, for each token, a probability distribution over potential syntactic heads (i.e., all other tokens in the sentence).
+First, the \textbf{factorized} approach \citep{dozat2017deep} uses two instances of biaffine classifiers.
+The first classifier (the \enquote{arc scorer}) is responsible for predicting which (unlabeled) edges exist in the output structure.
+It predicts, for each token, a probability distribution over potential syntactic heads (i.e., all other tokens in the sentence).
 We then feed the log-probabilities to the Chu-Liu/Edmonds maximum spanning tree algorithm \cite{chuliu1965shortest, edmonds1967optimum} and label the resulting tree using the label scorer.

-In the unfactorized case, we proceed similarly, but compute edge weights for the spanning tree algorithm as $\log (1 - P(\varnothing))$ for each pair of tokens.
-To the best of our knowledge, our study is the first to apply an unfactorized architecture to dependency tree parsing.

-\paragraph{Graph parsing.} To extract dependency graphs using a factorized model, we follow the approach proposed by \citet{dozat-manning-2018-simpler}.
-In this case, the arc scorer performs, for each ordered pair of tokens, a binary classification of whether an edge exists between them or not.
-Predicted edges are then labeled using the label scorer.

-Similar to \citet{dozat-manning-2018-simpler}, we adjust the weighting of the loss for each output module.
-We do so by adding two hyperparameters $\lambda_{edge}$, $\lambda_{label}$ so that the overall loss $\ell$ of the system is computed as

-In the unfactorized case, for each pair of tokens, we simply add the edge with the highest-scoring dependency label predicted by the label scorer, or no edge if $\varnothing$ received the highest score.

-Enhanced UD imposes the constraint that graphs must be connected and every node must be reachable from the root.
-Hence, we extend our graph parsers (both factorized and unfactorized) with a post-processing step that greedily adds the highest-scoring edge from a node that is reachable from the root to a node that is unreachable from the root until the condition is fulfilled.
+The second classifier (the \enquote{label scorer}) then assigns dependency labels to edges predicted in the first step.